In This Article

 Christopher's World Grille, run by award winning chef, and owner, Christopher Lampo (CEC), offers an eclectic menu of cuisine from around the world.
 Christopher returned to his hometown in 1998 to set up the restaurant, utilizing his experience gained from serving several celebrities, working at prestigious establishments in London and sailing round the world on private yachts.
 The restaurant currently has a 4 Diamond rating from Triple A and the wine list has received similar acclaim.
 It is situated in the restored 1913 Andrews House.
 Many of the original features were retained but the kitchen and banquet have been modernized to international standards.

-7. J. Cody's Steaks and Barbeque
+7. Dig Into Texas Tradition at J. Cody’s Steaks and Barbeque

-J. Cody's Steaks and Barbeque
+Dig Into Texas Tradition at J. Cody’s Steaks and Barbeque

 © J. Cody's Steaks and Barbeque